 To help others provide actionable feedback, it can be helpful to explain what you’re looking for.
 Explaining your leadership development goals or areas of uncertainty may put others at ease as well as direct their comments to the areas you find most useful.

-While timely feedback can be more helpful and satisfying, set up your sources with enough time to be thoughtful and thorough.
+While it may be more helpful and satisfying to receive feedback in the moment, make sure you ask for it at a time that works for the other party.
+Set up your sources with enough time to be thoughtful and thorough.
 Provide a few days for colleagues to gather thoughts about a specific event or project, and budget a few weeks or more for more routine performance or leadership assessments.
 If you are savvy enough to survey your customers, make sure you give them a month or so to fit you in.

 Transparent feedback offers the advantage of context as well as the opportunity to seek and offer clarification.
 While I’m a proponent for this approach in certain situations, it’s not always ideal.
 Since anonymity provides safety for stakeholders to speak their truth without consequence, it can yield more direct constructive feedback that, while occasionally stinging, tells you what you really need to know.